userx14/omblepy/README.md

 - delete the bluetooth adapter cache with `sudo rm -r /var/lib/bluetooth/$yourBtCardMacAddress`
 - open a second terminal and use `bluetoothctl` to confirm pairing dialogs by typing `yes` when promped, this is most important when you have two bluetooth adapters, since some graphical interfaces will not show the pairing dialog in this case
+- when you are on ubuntu, install blueman, since it seems to be designed with multiple adapters in mind.
 - try distributions with other versions of bluez, for me versions around bluez 5.55 worked best